The-DevSec-Blueprint/devsecblueprint.github.io/docs/projects/devsecops-home-lab/index.md

 ## Architecture Overview and Debrief

 My home lab consists of two servers running Ubuntu 24.04 LTS.
 To avoid any compatibility issues, you want to ensure that you are using this EXACT version.

-You can take a look at this video to really understand the specifications of my machines: [YouTube Video - TBD](https://youtube.com)

 ![Architecture Diagram](/img/projects/devsecops-home-lab/architecture.drawio.svg)